ziwnchen/MGMTMetaphor/README.md

 5. **Agent Analysis**
    - Includes Stata commands for running marginal effect analysis.

-Additionally, this repository provides the code and data used to train the classifiers employed during the feature generation process.
+Additionally, this repository provides (1) the code and data used to train the classifiers employed during the feature generation process; (2) code used when matching author information via wikidata.

 ## Data Availability
 The project uses five historical text corpora: